FindoraNetwork/findora-wiki/docs/modules/UTXO/2 - confidential/2 - Concepts.md

 ** Verifier: ** The verifier first computes the sum of all input commitments for the low parts subtracted by the sum of all output commitments for the low parts, denoted by $C_3$.
 Do the same for the high parts, denoted by $C_4$.
 These two commitments are ``similar'' to the ones that the prover constructs.
 The verifier checks as follows:

-\[
+$
 C_1 + 2^{32}\cdot C_2 \stackrel{?}{=} C_3 + 2^{32}\cdot C_4
-\]
+$

 Then the verifier verifies the range claim against all the output commitments as well as $C_1$ and $C_2$.
 If the proof passes, it means that the all the output commitments are committing a number in $[0, 2^{32})$, and that the sum of the input amounts subtracted by the sum of the output amounts is nonnegative.

-## Mixing proof
+### Mixing proof

 The mixing proof checks if the inputs and the outputs are matching.
 Different from the range proof, the mixing proof is able to handle different asset types.

-The mixing proof uses the Bulletproofs-based mixing protocol, which is part of the Zei library and is documented in a separate document.
+The mixing proof uses the Bulletproofs-based mixing protocol, which is part of the Zei library and is documented in the Cryptography Module.

 ## The complete model: with tracing